allison9y/prestoi/README.md

 !!!!!!!!!!Final Selection!!!!!!!!!!

-Stoichiometry with highest Maximum ranking score: A3 Stoichiometry with highest Average ranking score: A3
+Stoichiometry with the highest Maximum ranking score: A3 Stoichiometry with the highest Average ranking score: A3
 ```

 ### Heteromultimer Example